vz227/CHIP-8-Emulator/README.md

 # CHIP-8 Emulator

-Simple CHIP-8 Emulator/Interpreter written in C++
+A simple CHIP-8 emulator/interpreter written in C++ 17, using the SDL3 library for graphics and input.

 ## Table of Contents
 * [Building](#Building)